The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 March 2 - The Texas Declaration of Independence is signed and the Republic of Texas born.

 March 6 - After a two-week siege, a Mexican force estimated at 5,000 overwhelms the estimated 190 defenders of the Alamo.
-All of the defenders perish -- including the Gonzales ranging company and Hispanic citizens opposing Santa Anna's coup.
+All of the defenders perish -- including the Gonzales ranging company and seven Hispanic defenders opposing Santa Anna's coup.

 March 19 - After receiving news of the fall of the Alamo, some 300 Texians at Goliad under Fannin, including Rangers, soldiers and noncombatants, begin a retreat.
 Unfortunately, it is too late -- Santa Anna catches them on the open prairie and accepts their surrender after a small skirmish.